-• Fiona Pimm (Kāti Huirapa)
+" Fiona Pimm (Kāti Huirapa)

-Fiona is the Chair of Whai Rawa and has been a member of the WRFL board since 2014.
-Fiona has worked in the health sector for over 30 years originally as a Nuclear Medicine Technologist and then moving into health service management.
-She has extensive health sector networks across Aotearoa.
-Fiona also has many years' experience in governance roles and is currently on the Board of several education and workforce training organisations, the NZ Parole Board, and was appointed Te Rūnanga Representative for Arowhenua Rūnaka in June 2019.
-Fiona holds a Postgraduate Diploma in Public Health from the University of Otago, an MBA from Massey University and a Diploma in Applied Science, Nuclear Medicine from Royal Melbourne Institute of Technology (RMIT).
+Fiona is the Chair of Whai Rawa and has been a member of the WRFL Board since 2014.
+After a career working in clinical and executive health roles Fiona is now a professional director.
+Her governance roles have been varied across health, education and training, justice and iwi organisations.
+Fiona's portfolio of governance roles includes her marae at Arowhenua, Te Rūnanga o Ngāi Tahu, Te Aka Whai Ora, NZ Blood and Organ Service and the NZ Parole Board.
+Fiona holds a Postgraduate Diploma in Public Health from the University of Otago, an MBA from Massey University and a Diploma in Applied Science, from Royal Melbourne Institute of Technology (RMIT).